pongad/go-pubsub-usability/README.md

 Do not use this in production.
 This repository is temporary, only used for usability study.

+`goimports`
+---
+This repository is a copy of `cloud.google.com/go/pubsub/apiv1` and `github.com/googleapis/gax-go` to insulate the usability test from development churn.

+This might confuse `goimports` tool since `pubsub/apiv1` exists in more than one place.

 Pub/Sub API Overview
 ---
 Pub/Sub is a Google Cloud Platform real-time messaging service